cobwebch/external_import/Documentation/Installation/Index.rst

 and is replaced with the :ref:`groups <administration-general-tca-properties-groups>` property (with an array value rather than string).

 System extension "reactions" is now a requirement.
+The "Import external data" reaction can now target a :ref:`group of configurations <administration-general-tca-properties-group>`.

 .. _installation-upgrade-730: